How Did I Get Here?

 I’d like to tell you that growing up like this built character and made me who I am today and I’m thankful for that…but that would be a lie.
-Yes, it gave me memories of a place that I never want to go back to.
-But something greater drove me forward.
+It’s a place that I never want to go back to.
 I learned that what I expect of myself is more powerful that what others expected of me.
 My story isn’t unique and that’s the exact reason I share it.
 It only seemed like I didn’t have any opportunities growing up but the opportunities were there I just couldn’t see them.

-Start reading here.
+Start reading about my journey here.